Anatomizing Deep Learning Inference in Web Browsers

 \textbf{Inference accuracy.} Due to insufficient computation resource, inference accuracy might degrade inevitably.
 For example, video frames may be skipped and the application reuses previous results.
 Thus, as defined in Eq.\ref{inference-accuracy-formular}, we use inference accuracy, such as classification accuracy and detection mean average precision (mAP), to quantify the QoE.
 We use vision tasks, i.e., image classification and object detection, as the targets.
 We do not consider grammar checking in this part because, to our best knowledge, there lacks a benchmark dataset that contains both text and continuous timestamps.
-We use two benchmark datasets, including YouTube bounding boxes dataset~\cite{youtube-bb} for image classification and YouTube Face dataset~\cite{youtube-face} for object detection.
-Both datasets contain continuous video frames and ground truth, as well as timestamps.
-Note that frames can use the previous inference results if they are not processed by DL models~\cite{kang2017noscope, xu2020approximate}.
-We use the same models as before.
-We simulate in-browser inference with the fps obtained in the previous experiments.
+We use two benchmark datasets, including the YouTube bounding boxes dataset~\cite{youtube-bb} for image classification and the YouTube Face dataset~\cite{youtube-face} for object detection.